postgres-ai/docs/docs/database-lab/1_tutorial.md

 ## Step 1.
 Prepare a machine with two disks, Docker and ZFS

 Create an EC2 instance with Ubuntu 18.04 and with an additionally attached EBS volume.
-You can use either of the available methods (AWS CLI, API, or manually).
-More detailed instructions you can find in [AWS Setup](2_setup_aws.md) chapter (for GCP, respectively, see [GCP Setup](2_setup_gcp.md)).
+If you need detailed instructions on setting up a cloud instances, see [AWS Setup](2_setup_aws.md) chapter (for GCP, respectively, see [GCP Setup](2_setup_gcp.md)).
 Note that we will need to be able to connect to this instance using SSH and HTTPS, so ensure that ports 22 and 443 are open for the machine you are going to connect from.
-In case if Postgres clones should be accessible from outside you need to ensure that clones port pool (default:
-6000-6100) are open.
+Postgres clones will be running listening TCP/IP ports in the range 6000-6100 (configurable), so if need to connect to Postgres clones from outside, ensure that ports from this range are also whitelisted in the firewall settings.

-Below we assume that two environment variables are defined:
+Below we assume that the following two environment variables are defined:

-- `$IP_OR_HOSTNAME`: either hostname or IP address that we will use to connect to the instance,
+- `$IP_OR_HOSTNAME`: either hostname or IP address that we will use to connect to the instance using SSH and HTTPS protocols,
-- `$DBLAB_DISK`: EBS volume device name where we will store the database with clones (for example, `export DBLAB_DISK="/dev/xvdb"` for an EBS volume on AWS, or `export DBLAB_DISK="/dev/disk/by-id/google-DISK-NAME"` for a PD disk on GCP).
+- `$DBLAB_DISK`: EBS volume device name where we will store the database with clones (for example, `export DBLAB_DISK="/dev/xvdb"` for an EBS volume on AWS, `export DBLAB_DISK="/dev/nvme0n1"` for a local NVMe disk on AWS, or `export DBLAB_DISK="/dev/disk/by-id/google-DISK-NAME"` for a PD disk on GCP).

 Next, we have to install ZFS and Docker.
 If needed, you can find the detailed